kumarnaidu1996/Driver_Drowsiness/README.md

 ![image](https://user-images.githubusercontent.com/75533233/145724610-90e13b24-74b5-4425-9b4e-c78db788b736.png)

 # Pre-build models
-- The “haar cascade files” folder consists of the xml files that are needed to detect objects from the image.
+- "haarcascade_frontalface_alt.xml", "haarcascade_lefteye_2splits.xml" and "haarcascade_righteye_2splits.xml" files that are needed to detect objects from the image.
 In our case, we are detecting the face and eyes of the person.
-- The models folder contains our model file “Drowsiness_CNN_Model_tf1.h5” which was trained on Convolutional Neural Networks.
+- The “Drowsiness_CNN_Model_tf1.h5” which was trained on Convolutional Neural Networks.
 - There is an audio clip “alarm.wav” which is played when the person is feeling drowsy.
 -“Live Prediction.ipynb” is the main file of our project.
 To start the detection procedure, we have to run this file.